projecttacoma/cqm-models/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Code diff has been done and been reviewed
 - [ ] Tests are included and test edge cases
 - [ ] Tests have been run locally and pass
-- [ ] If there were any JavaScript changes, this PR has updated the `dist` directory using `npm run dist`
 - [ ] If applicable, the library version number in `package.json` and `cqm-models.gemspec` has been updated
-- [ ] All changes can be reproduced by running the generator script
 - [ ] Cqm-execution fixtures have been updated with the update_cqm_execution_fixtures.sh script inside server-scripts using this branch in the cqm-converter

 **Bonnie Reviewer:**